AmigaPCI/AmigaPCI-MainBoard/AmigaPCI_PCI_Dev_Guide.md

 Starting Address|Ending Address|Description
 -|-|-
 $8000 0000|$9FBF FFFF|Memory Expansion Space
-$9FC0 0000|$9FC0 7FFF|Reserved
+$9FC0 0000|$9FC0 FFFF|Bridge Register Space
 $9FC1 0000|$9FC8 FFFF|Type 0 Configuration Space
 $9FC9 0000|$9FD0 FFFF|Reserved
 $9FD1 0000|$9FDF FFFF|Type 1 Configuration Space
 $9FE0 0000|$9FFF FFFF|I/O Expansion Space
+$A000 0000|$BFFF FFFF|Memory Cache Line Expansion Space

-### 2.2.1 PCI Memory Space
+### 2.2.1 PCI Memory Expansion Spaces

-PCI devices assigned a base address during configuration, either by AmigaOS option ROMs or Prometheus software, can operated in the memory space.
-Access to PCI devices during normal operation will occur via the base address assigned.
-Only memory read and memory write commands are posted to the PCI bus.
+There are two memory expansion spaces available to the PCI bus.
+The space each device is assigned to is driven by whether the PCI device supports cache line burst transfers.
+PCI devices configured by AmigaOS option ROMs or software, can operated in either space.
+The memory space assigned will dictate the PCI bus command used during data transfer cycles.

+#### 2.2.1.1 Memory Expansion Space
+Memory Read and Memory Write commands are posted to the PCI bus in this space.
+If an attempted cache burst transfer is initiated by the CPU, the cycle will be terminated with assertion of transfer burst inhibit.

+#### 2.2.1.2 Memory Cache Line Expansion Space
+Memory Read, Memory Write, Memory Read Line, and Memory Write and Invalidate commands are posted to the PCI bus in this space.
+The exact PCI bus command will be dictated by the current CPU cycle type.

 ### 2.2.2 I/O Space